jambuur/APEDSK99/README.md

 APEDSK99 is based on good old through-hole technology.
 I don't know about you but I don't get any pleasure from SMD soldering.

-The shield interface to the TI is the familiar design, with 74LS241's (74LS541's actually; easier PCB layout) for address/control lines and a 74LS245 for the databus.
+The TI shield interface is the familiar design, with 74LS241's (74LS541's actually; easier PCB layout) for address/control lines and a 74LS245 for the databus.
 An 8Kx8 RAM stores the DSR code, uploaded from SD by the Arduino at powerup or reset.

 The DSR is a modified TI Disk Controller ROM version with the bulk of the changes made to the various low level routines.
 CRU is emulated through 2 memory mapped addresses, simplifying shield design.
 By optimising the DSR for reliable SD card access instead of wonky floppies there is a about 1KB DSR space left for future enhancements.